Freedeck/Susdeck/README.md

 ## How do I make my own sounds/macros?

-Freedeck processes keys & plays sounds at the front-end, and it uses robotjs & Companion to press/play them on your computer.
+Freedeck processes keys & plays sounds at the front-end, and it uses `robotjs` & Companion to press/play them on your computer.
 It is very easy to add your own macros/sounds.
 All you need to do is use Companion!
 To add a sound, start Freedeck with `npm run start`.
 Wait for Companion to open, and press the paint palette icon.
 Now, press `New Sound`.
 You might need to press `Next Page` to scroll through the pages to find the sound.
 Once you do, click it.
 You are now able to edit the sound path and name.
-Icon editing will be supported in the future.

 **Make sure that anything in the `Sound Path` is inside of `src/app/assets/sounds` or it will not work!**
 Congratulations, you have added your own sound, all using Freedeck Companion's magic.